 A 1984 Raleigh Crested Butte popped up on Craigslist in mid-October 2012 for $200.
 Unlike the M40, the Crested Butte was top of the line for its era and its componentry speaks of such: mostly Shimano Deore XT, the top of the line mountain bike componentry of that era.
 The Crested Butte has the slack, laid back geometry of early mountain bikes, 68 degree head tube angles and such.
 This was because the original “Repack” mountain bikes were based off Schwinn cruisers.
 The relaxed geometry means a nice relaxed ride.
 Yet it is still a capable climber due to the low gearing.

 The Crested Butte in its original form was quite the “garage queen”.
 I wanted to keep it as original as possible, but knew I would have to do some additions and alterations to make it workable for me.
-Currently (winter of 2015) this is how the Crested Butte is set up:
+Currently (June 2021) this is how the Crested Butte is set up:

 For more photos of my Raleigh Crested Butte, see the flickr album below or click here.

 a mid 1980’s rigid fork lugged steel mt bike is on my bucket list at the very least I would like to find an early steel mt bike and build it up as bullet proof commuter, missed out on a $15 Peugeot Montreal Express a few weeks ago.
 Your crested butte is good inspiration

 What are you using to support your Carridice bag from swinging?

 Sometimes a homebrew from the Raving Bike Fiend.
 Sometimes one made by the Yellow Bird Project.
 Sometimes none at all!

 I recently picked up a Mountain Tour Elkhorn that I love and am transforming into a cheap touring bike .
 Question about your Kalloy stem.
 What size is it?
 My stem appears to be a hai over 21 mm , and I’m not finding too many stems to choose from .thanks